shabados/database/docs/getting-started/usage.md

 ORDER BY order_id
 ```

-**Note:** it is preferable to select a translation source by its `id`, than a text value, unlike the example above.
+**Note:** it is preferable to select a translation source by its `id`, than a text value, unlike the example above, since text values can change.

 #### Fetch all the Lines for a given Bani
 ```sql